suhailamir/micro-services-test/README.md

 # To consume the service via HTTP type following command in terminal.

- curl -d '{"role":"read-csv","cmd":"return-json"}' http://localhost:10203/act
+ curl -d '{"role":"read-csv","cmd":"return-json","file_path":'YOUR CSV FILE PATH'}' http://localhost:10203/act

-It will print the contents of public/test.csv file to console.
+It will print the contents of your file to console.